 Members' Research Service By / December 22, 2021

-Proposal for a regulation to fight money laundering and counter terrorist financing [EU Legislation in Progress][Policy Podcast]
+New EU regulation on preventing money laundering and terrorist financing [EU Legislation in Progress][Policy Podcast]

 Money laundering is a global phenomenon.
 Its exact scope can only be assessed roughly, with some estimates putting it in the range of 2 to 5 % of global GDP annually